 Why We Chose Goat’s Milk Instead

 Growing up, my mom gave my little brother goat’s milk.
 As a toddler, he had trouble keeping any kind of milk down and always got tummy aches and weird reactions when drinking it.
-It just so happened that one of our cousins is a goat farmer and a lover of all things healthy.
+It just so happened that one of our cousins is a goat farmer and passionate about healthy living.
 So, when my brother was experiencing these troubles, my mom gave him goat’s milk straight from our cousin’s farm instead.
-He loved it — and his tummy did, too!
+He loved it, and his tummy did, too!

 When it came time to wean my daughter, I consulted my aunt about the benefits of goat’s milk for toddlers and did more research on my own.
 From what we learned, my husband and I agreed to give her goat’s milk instead.